 - All the services of Microservices applications are built as different modules.

 - This leads to the team’s division to different work, which further helps them change and update production easily.

 - This makes the scaling of application easier.

 - The scaling of monolithic architecture applications is a challenge to developers as it is a single package unit.

 - The developers can’t work on separate modules.

 - If it is possible, heavy coordination will be required during deployment and development.

 The table below summarizes the comparisons between Microservice vs Monolithic:

 Monolithic architecture is preferred for the development of very small, simple, and light-weight applications.
-As Monolithic architecture is considered as the traditional way of application development, it is always better to have a good knowledge of the same.
+As Monolithic architecture is considered the traditional way of application development, it is always better to know the same.
 Microservice architecture is good for the development of complex applications.